Aspartame: Chemistry

 Aspartame is a methyl ester of the dipeptide of the natural amino acids L-aspartic acid and L-phenylalanine.
 Under strongly acidic or alkaline conditions, aspartame may generate methanol by hydrolysis.
 Under more severe conditions, the peptide bonds are also hydrolyzed, resulting in free amino acids.

 Beta-aspartame differs from aspartame based upon which carboxyl group of aspartate binds to the nitrogen of phenylalanine.

 Two approaches to synthesis are used commercially.
-In the chemical synthesis, the two carboxyl groups of aspartic acid are joined into an anhydride, and the amino group is protected with a formyl group as the formamide, by treatment of aspartic acid with a mixture of formic acid and acetic anhydride.
+In chemical synthesis, aspartame is synthesized using the L enantiomer of phenylalanine.
+The two carboxyl groups of aspartic acid are joined into an anhydride, and the amino group is protected with a formyl group as the formamide, by treatment of aspartic acid with a mixture of formic acid and acetic anhydride.
 Phenylalanine is converted to its methyl ester and combined with the N-formyl aspartic anhydride; then the protecting group is removed from aspartic nitrogen by acid hydrolysis.
 The drawback of this technique is that a byproduct, the bitter-tasting β-form, is produced when the wrong carboxyl group from aspartic acid anhydride links to phenylalanine, with desired and undesired isomer forming in a 4:1 ratio.

-A process using an enzyme from Bacillus thermoproteolyticus to catalyze the condensation of the chemically altered amino acids will produce high yields without the β-form byproduct.
+Another process used to synthesize aspartame is to use an enzyme from Bacillus thermoproteolyticus to catalyze the condensation of chemically altered amino acids.
+This will produce high yields of aspartame without the β-form byproduct.
 A variant of this method, which has not been used commercially, uses unmodified aspartic acid but produces low yields.
 Methods for directly producing aspartyl-phenylalanine by enzymatic means, followed by chemical methylation, have also been tried but not scaled for industrial production.